Academic Support Services

 Proficiency Requirements for Mathematics & Writing

-The Board of Trustees of the Connecticut State University has adopted a policy, effective Fall 2004, requiring all students to demonstrate college-level proficiency in writing and mathematics within the first 24 credits of their work toward a degree.
+The Board of Trustees of the Connecticut State University has adopted a policy requiring all students to demonstrate college-level proficiency in writing and mathematics within the first 24 credits of their work toward a degree.

 Students whose placement scores place them into skills courses below the college level (ENG 098 and/or MAT 098) must meet the proficiency requirement by passing these courses within their first 24 credits at the university.
 They will have five opportunities to do so: (1) summer session prior to their first academic year; (2) fall semester; (3) winter intersession; (4) spring semester; (5) summer session prior to their second academic year.
 Students admitted for the spring semester may meet the requirement during (1) winter intersession; (2) spring semester; (3) summer session; (4) fall semester; (5) winter intersession prior to their second academic year.